hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_Regular_expressions.md

 ```
 C${at}CH
 ```
+## Comment-Upen: Maybe this take home message can go to the bottom of the page and bullet point 1.
 ### grep Depth Take-Home

 In conclusion, while these are all mostly edge cases, we believe that it is generally a good habit to wrap the expressions that you use for `grep` in double quotations and also use the `-E` option.
 This practice will not matter for the overwhelming number of cases, but it is sometimes difficult to remember these edge cases and thus it is mofe safe to just build them into a habit.
 Of course, your preferences may vary.